pypr/pysph/docs/source/tutorial/circular_patch_simple.rst

     >>> particle_arrays[0].name
     'fluid'

-The ``particle_arrays`` object is a list of **ParticleArrays**.
-The ``interpolator`` is an instance of :py:class:`pysph.tools.interpolator.Interpolator` that is used by the viewer.
+The ``particle_arrays`` object is a list of **ParticleArrayHelpers** which is available in :py:class:`pysph.tools.mayavi_viewer.ParticleArrayHelper`.
+The ``interpolator`` is an instance of :py:class:`pysph.tools.mayavi_viewer.InterpolatorView` that is used by the viewer.
 The other objects can be used to script the user interface if desired.

 Loading output data files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^